jesse-wei/COMP311-circuits/README.md

 </center>

-Assumptions: This is for unsigned registers.
+Assumptions: Interpret the registers as unsigned integers.
 The Carry-out bit is not considered a Sum bit for the FlagZ NOR.

 The `ADD` conditions mean that after addition, FlagC is 1 if the MSB carry-out is 1, else 0.
 FlagZ is 1 if `NOR(Sum bits)==1`, else 0.